 While no one wants to be pessimistic about the Match, preparing for this possibility is key to success.
 Applicants with at-risk characteristics should discuss with their advisor if a back-up or "parallel" plan is needed and develop a game plan ahead of time, just in case.
+Ideally this discussion happens before you even apply to EM and as you build your ERAS application and complete your SLOE-generating rotations Being self-reflective and seeking honest advice in that space will ease much of the difficulty going forward.

 After the rank list is submitted in late February, if you are an at-risk applicant, you should meet with your Emergency Medicine (EM) faculty advisor and medical school advising Dean to review your likelihood of matching and develop a plan in case you go unmatched.
 [If you are not sure if this applies to you, consult the CORD ASC-EM's At Risk Applicant Guide or EMATCH, an online tool to help you identify at-risk characteristics.]
-If your medical school does not have EM academic residency faculty, you can consider electronic advising with expert emergency medicine faculty via EMRA, A group of SAEM, or CORD.
+If your medical school does not have EM academic residency faculty, you can consider electronic advising with expert emergency medicine faculty via EMRA, SAEM, or CORD.
 This meeting should occur no later than late February or early March.
 It should include an honest assessment of your competitiveness for EM and a review of your residency application process to date in order to identify areas needing improvement or a change in strategy.
-Are there any academic, clinical, or professional deficiencies present?
-Did you not apply to enough appropriate programs or have a too narrowly defined geography?
-Do you interview well?
-Are there issues in the your SLOEs or letters of recommendation?
-It should also include a discussion of your current career goals and whether alternative training pathways may still allow you to achieve these same goals or bring you career satisfaction.
-Moving forward, you will need to understand your potential deficiencies and strategize to successfully move through the Supplemental Offer and Acceptance Program (SOAP) process.
+Looking forward to the possibility of the Supplemental Offer and Acceptance Program (SOAP), having an idea of possible challenges will be instrumental.